DigitLib/whisper-webui-vad/docs/options.md

 language.
 For instance, if the audio is in English but you select Japaneese, the model may translate the audio to Japanese.

 ## Inputs
-The options "URL (YouTube, etc.)", "Upload Audio" or "Micriphone Input" allows you to send an audio input to the model.
+The options "URL (YouTube, etc.)", "Upload Files" or "Microphone Input" allows you to send an audio input to the model.

+### Multiple Files
-Note that the UI will only process the first valid input - i.e. if you enter both an URL and upload an audio, it will only process the URL.
+Note that the UI will only process either the given URL or the upload files (including microphone) - not both.

+But you can upload multiple files either through the "Upload files" option, or as a playlist on YouTube.
+Each audio file will then be processed in turn, and the resulting SRT/VTT/Transcript will be made available in the "Download" section.
+When more than one file is processed, the UI will also generate a "All_Output" zip file containing all the text output files.

 ## Task
 Select the task - either "transcribe" to transcribe the audio to text, or "translate" to translate it to English.